Faculty-Student Collaborations

 Our students have been recognized for their creative productions by the Michigan Association of Broadcasters and by the Michigan Chapter of the National Academy of Television Arts & Sciences.

-- 2021 Second Place – Documentary Division, A Search for Belonging, produced by Kaleigh McKee, Alec Suchan, Bre Nolan and Sam Joachim
+- 2021 Second Place – MAB Documentary Division, A Search for Belonging, produced by Kaleigh McKee, Alec Suchan, Bre Nolan and Sam Joachim

 - 2016 First Place – Mini Documentary category, Shaped by Flames, produced by Noah Jurik and Tony Byrne